Clever Single Sign-On - Best Practices & Edge Cases

-• Your integration must allow users to log in when arriving from the Clever Portal or an Instant Login Link.
-Do not just redirect users to your login page.
+- Support login requests that start from the Clever Portal or an Instant Login link.
+Do not redirect those users back to your own login page.

-• Your application's first defined redirect URI must handle logins for all districts without requiring additional parameters or subdomains.
+- Make sure your first configured redirect URI can handle logins for all districts without requiring extra parameters or district-specific subdomains.

-• You must use HTTPS on your production user-facing redirect URI.
+- Use HTTPS on your production redirect URI.
 The rest of your application should also use HTTPS.

 {